I have a dream!

 How can I contact you?

-You can allways contact me at: riam [ a ] soursopfarmthailand.org or just call me +66810882979 or use LINE on your smart phone.
+You can allways contact me at: info [ a ] soursopfarmthailand.org or just call me +66827176768 or use LINE on your smart phone.

-My target is to make 2800 trees farm.
+My target is to make 700 trees farm.
 The bar below shows the progress in number of trees sold and percent.
-When 30% of the target has been achieved I buy the land and add another progress bar for the planted trees.
+I have the land already and the plantings will be done before the end of 2014.